 “He did know he was in, like, America, right?”
 Lulu asked.

 “That’s not entirely clear.
-He was intoxicated for most of the six years he was here, by all accounts, and he may not have technically graduated.
+He was intoxicated for most of the six years he was here, and he may not have technically graduated.
 Pembroke College at Cambridge had been the family’s scholastic heritage for centuries but they say Sir Alex couldn’t settle on a subject of study, which makes admission at Cambridge problematic, as was the fact he may or may not have written, “Bugger off” as the response to one of his A-Level essay questions.
 We believe he chose Devon because it’s the closest approximation to Oxbridge, with our gothic spires and house system.
 But some details of the story are lost in the mists of time.”

 “He graduated three years ago,” Shelly offered, being helpful, as always.

 “Anyway, Sir Alex decided to grant admittance to others who could at least act with the appropriate social graces, and Fellinghams was founded with nineteen initial members.
 They had no house, of course, and held meetings at the residence of a former professor, one who professed to be an Anglophile.
 Regrettably, it turned out he was a predatory homosexual, which made it necessary to make other arrangements.
 A year later, Sir Alex set his eyes on this very edifice.
 Lacking sufficient funds for the purchase, as his family was some three generations removed anything resembling actual wealth, he persuaded his now close friend, Ahmed, to foot the bill.
 Ahmed’s family had managed to escape Iraq with Swiss bank accounts of considerable health, you see, so it was a small matter.”

 “To the damn Persian!”
 Win cried.

 “So, how goes it with the whole monarchy thing?”
 Lulu asked, suppressing a giggle.